WiktorGorecki/HDD-Calculator/README.md

 It calculates how many blocks can fit on your drive.
 A block stores it's address and a word (data).

 ![image](https://github.com/WiktorGorecki/HDD-Calcultor/assets/60294931/2bd84390-d094-4d5e-874d-d16e347c0188)

+The input data consists of the size of the disk and size of a single word The program calculates how many blocks will fit and how wide the address should be

 ![image](https://github.com/WiktorGorecki/HDD-Calcultor/assets/60294931/6f92d5b3-bfd0-4d34-a8d2-6e8b0a910418)

+The program can visualise the drive